ciconnect/ciconnect.github.io/pages/contact.md

     <div class="note">
       <h3>Contact us</h3>
-      <h5>If you have any questions about our services, would like to arrange a demo or request a call-back at an appropriate time, feel free to send us an enquiry.</h5>
+      <p>If you have any questions about our services, would like to arrange a demo or request a call-back at an appropriate time, feel free to send us an enquiry.</p>
     </div>

     <div class="map">